cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 #### Configure GraphQL API client

-We need to configure the GraphQL API client to send in an authorization token (if available) in the browser's local storage.
+We need to configure the GraphQL API client to send in an authorization token (if available) retrieved from the browser's local storage.
 If not, it will make GrpahQL API calls without this authorization token .
-More details and explanation about usage of apollo client can be found here https://www.apollographql.com/docs/react/why-apollo/
+[More details and explanation about usage of apollo client can be found here](https://www.apollographql.com/docs/react/why-apollo/)

 ```js
 import {